 - Foster consensus and forward motion

-From international and domestic nonprofit organizations, to government entities and for-profit partners including architectural and engineering firms, national security strategists and corporations, as well as market research and management consulting companies, Steff brings great value to bear.
+From international and domestic nonprofit organizations, to government entities and for-profit partners including architectural & design and construction & engineering firms, national security strategists and corporations, community development organizations, as well as market research and management consulting companies, Steff brings great value to bear.

 As an extension of her love of words and language, Steff helps to clearly communicate complex ideas and programs using written and visual strategies.
 From compelling blog, book, and website content, to articles, presentations, and handouts, to proposals, reports, plans, training materials, as well as other internal and external work product, she has the uncommon ability to swiftly and precisely craft the “words and design” of today’s most creative and effective communication and connection tools.